top of page

 What is ISR and how is it different from other programs?

 ISR is a product of over 50 years of ongoing development in the area of aquatic survival for infants and young children.
-ISR's primary focus is to teach your child to become a productive swimmer, or floater in any depth of water.
+ISR's primary focus is to teach your child to become a productive swimmer or floater in any depth of water.
 The goal of ISR is that your child becomes an aquatic problem solver.
 ISR will greatly increase your child's chance of surviving an aquatic accident, even when fully clothed!

 Why are lessons only 10 minutes long?

 The reason for this is multifaceted.
 First, repetition and consistency are crucial elements of learning for young children.
 Research shows that short, more frequent lessons result in higher retention.
 Second, most children have fairly short attention spans and will not be able to focus on the task for longer than 10 minutes and we want to take advantage of the best time for learning.
-A third reason is that, though the pool temperature is maintained at 78-88 degrees, the temperature is still lower than your child's body temperature.
+A third reason is that, though the pool temperature is maintained at 82-88 degrees, the temperature is still lower than your child's body temperature.
 Lessons are work and therefore your child will also be losing body heat.
 Instructors check students regularly for temperature fatigue since this is an indicator of physical fatigue.

 Will my child fear the water because of lessons?

 There is an important difference between being fearful and being apprehensive because you are not yet skilled in a new environment.
 ISR differs from traditional swim lessons; it is a drowning prevention program that teaches survival swimming.
 Sometimes as a parent, you make choices for your child's safety, like sitting in a car seat, because you know they are important.
 The same can be said for ISR lessons.
+In the combined 15+ years of teaching ISR lessons, we have never experienced a child being fearful of the water as a result of lessons.

 Do you have children that just can't learn the skills?

 No. Every child can learn.
 It is the instructor's job to find the best way to communicate the information so that it makes sense to the child.
 We set your child up to be successful every time.
 We meet each child where the are at.
+Some students may take longer than the average of 6 weeks to learn the skills and that is OK!

 I hear you say your priority is survival skills.
 Will my child actually learn to swim?